BEARlogin/backend-docker-proxy/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Things you need to use the software and how to install them.
 * docker
 * docker-compose (or docker with compose plugin)
+* OR NodeJS 16+

 ### Installation and usage